OmcoGit/devops24/examinations/06/README.md

 Describe in simple terms what your preferred task flow would look like, not necessarily implemented in Ansible, but in general terms.

+***Answer:*** The best way to handle a playbook with hundreds of tasks that might require service restarts is to separate configuration changes from restarts.
+Here’s how I would structure it, including what Ansible functionality I’d use:

+Apply all configuration changes first

+Use modules like copy, template, or file to update configuration files and directories.

+This stage only changes configurations — no restarts yet.

+Track which tasks actually made changes

+Use the register keyword to save the result of each task.

+Each result can be checked with .changed to see if a change really happened.

+Restart or reload services only when needed

+Use the when condition with the service module so that restarts only happen if something actually changed.

+This avoids unnecessary downtime.

+Restart services in small groups instead of all at once

+In multi-host environments, use serial in Ansible to restart only a few hosts at a time.

+This way, some servers keep running while others restart, which helps prevent downtime.

+Verify that services are running after changes

+Use modules like systemd or command to check service status or test configurations after restart.

+This ensures that everything is working properly.

+**Summary:** This approach separates configuration changes from restarts, checks whether updates really happened, and restarts only when needed — and in small batches if multiple servers are involved.